lucprincen/groltos-diary/Quests and leads.md

 	- [[Jayce Goldsmile]] is missing her spectacles
 	- The bartender from The Lucky Lute is missing a couple kegs of ale, saw dwarven tracks.
 	- Various other items are missing
 	- [[Bailon the Beardless|Bailon]] had a suspicion that these creatures could turn invisible.
-Combining this lead with the dwarven tracks, these would probably be [[duergar]].
+Combining this lead with the dwarven tracks, these thieves would probably be [[duergar]].

 ## Completed
 ### Kobold mine